Hosting a Plumber API with Kubernetes

 With my Raspberry Pi cluster components still in the mail, I had two options for trying out Kubernetes:

-1. Use minikube, which sets up a cluster running on my laptop
+, which sets up a cluster running on my laptop - Use a hosted service through a cloud provider

-I had some difficulty getting minikube to work, and I liked the idea of hosting my API in a publicly accessible location, so I went with a cloud provider.
+to work, and I liked the idea of hosting my API in a publicly accessible location, so I went with a cloud provider.
 All three major providers offer hosted Kubernetes services, but I went with Google Kubernetes Engine on Google Cloud Platform There wasn’t an in-depth comparison here; I went with the service that looked like it had friendlier documentation.

 My first cluster